NCIOCPL/r4r-app/README.md

 ## NOTES:

-1) Requests are primarily sanitized using the querystring library which uses strint-uri-encode by default (https://github.com/kevva/strict-uri-encode)
+1) Requests are primarily sanitized using the querystring library which uses strict-uri-encode by default (https://github.com/kevva/strict-uri-encode)
 2) Complex propTypes interfaces intended for reuse should be defined in interfaces/index.js and exported.
 3) Further customizations to the 'install' script can be done in config-overrides.js which is used by react-app-rewired to customize CRA.
 Some changes aren't possible without the additional step of forking react-scripts, but that was not necessary in this case.